Vietnam.vn - Nền tảng quảng bá Việt Nam

 This moment marks the end of a long race to bring mobile connectivity to the masses.

-Cooper’s cell phone ran on a basic network that could be considered a precursor to everything from 0G to 5G.
-To connect these early devices, Motorola set up a base station on the roof of the Burlington House (now the AllianceBernstein building), connecting directly to the AT&T landline phone system.
+Cooper's cell phone ran on a basic network that could be considered a precursor to everything from 0G to 5G.
+To connect these early devices, Motorola set up a base station on the roof of Burlington House (now the AllianceBernstein building), connecting directly to the AT&T landline system.

-Although rudimentary, Cooper and his team then went on to work on the first network system for two-way radio communications.
-In 1975, Martin Cooper was named as the principal inventor on a patent for a radiotelephone system, which is considered the first description of an operating standard for cellular network communications.
+Although rudimentary, Cooper and his team went on to work on the first network system for two-way radio communications.
+In 1975, Martin Cooper was named as the primary inventor on a patent for a radiotelephone system, which is considered the first description of an operating standard for cellular network communications.

 Kong Anh